Pavan-1997/AWS_CloudWatch/README.md

     Application Insights: Track application-specific metrics to monitor the performance of your applications and identify potential bottlenecks.

-    Log Analysis: Use CloudWatch Logs Insights to analyze log data, identify patterns, and troubleshoot issues in real-time.
+    Log Analysis: Use CloudWatch Logs Insights to analyze log data, identify patterns, and troubleshoot issues in real time.

     Billing and Cost Monitoring: CloudWatch can help you monitor your AWS billing and usage patterns, enabling you to optimize costs.

 ---
-# Simulating a CPU Spike using a Python script, checking the CPU Utilization and sending notification using AWS SNS
+# Simulating a CPU Spike using a Python script, checking the CPU Utilization and sending notifications using AWS SNS

 ***Reducing maintenance and increased security are the main factors for users to switch from On-Prem to Cloud***